leomaurodesenv/leomaurodesenv/README.md

 What do I do?
 I solve problems using **data insights**!
 Currently, I work as a _data analyst_ developing intelligent reports and business intelligence for internal and external stakeholders, as well as developing data-related products, acting as a _data product manager_.

 Teaching is my second passion.
 I was an intern in the Education Improvement Program for one year and a half, during the Master's degree.
-Now, I am a Tutor of the Master of Business Administration (MBA) in Data Science.
+Now, I am a Tutor in a Master of Business Administration (MBA) of Data Science.

 Besides, I am studying artificial intelligence techniques and algorithms.
 I like to explore new technologies because "the joy of thinking and learning makes us think and learn even more." _(Aristotle)_